 - Financial Literacy Among Senior Women (55+ Years of Age)

 Cognitive decline in later years can impact the financial literacy of older women in the workforce.
-For this age group to be supported, simplified financial decision-making tools and readily available resources are indispensable.
+Additionally, For this age group to be supported, simplified financial decision-making tools and readily available resources are indispensable.

 Challenges Faced by Working Women Impacting Financial Literacy

 Certainly Women in the workforce frequently juggle multiple responsibilities, including their professional careers, family obligations, and personal affairs.
-This leaves them with limited time and energy for financial planning and education.
-A hectic schedule can make it difficult to attend financial literacy programmes, peruse financial literature, or seek professional guidance.
+Thus, This leaves them with limited time and energy for financial planning and education.
+Also, A hectic schedule can make it difficult to attend financial literacy programmes, peruse financial literature, or seek professional guidance.

 A study conducted by the National Endowment for Financial Education (NEFE) in 2018 highlighted that time constraints were a significant barrier to financial literacy among working women.